 But there are also some variations of the recipe for cuccìa, such as those with custard, chocolate or the 'white cream’ that is made without eggs.
 The cuccìa is traditionally prepared and eaten in the Palermo and Syracuse in December 13, Feast of Saint Lucia.
 While in other parts of Sicily, December 13 will always prepares a recipe with cooked wheat but salt, for example a soup with chickpeas or vegetables.
 Now, because on December 13 in Sicily we consume the cooked grain?

 Everything refers to December 13, 1946, When in Palermo, stricken by a severe famine, finally he landed a ship loaded with wheat.
 The hunger of Palermo was such that they could not wait for the grain were milled and made into bread: They lessarono the way it was and ate it right away.
 So, December 13 in Palermo they avoid foods made with flour and eat cooked wheat with cuccìa, arancine (that they are made with rice), CECI Panelle OF FLOUR and rolls of Saint Lucia, made with corn flour.

 The tradition is to prepare the Cuccìa with dry wheat, but since it is rarely you can use the precooked, properly treated.
-The notes explain you how to do in case you wish to use the grain secco.Io I leave the family recipe, the one who prepared my grandmother, Palermo, but presented in an original way.
+In the notes I explain how to do in case you want to use dry wheat.
+I leave the family recipe, the one who prepared my grandmother, Palermo, but presented in an original way.
 At this point, you just need to have a look at all my SICILIAN RECIPES, by SICILIAN SWEET and CAKES WITH CHEESE, to find something tasty and delicious whether you like it.
 Have a good day!